Skip to product information

 The Pad-Pal is a bare bones minimalist electric sleeping pad inflator designed to do about 95% of the work, leaving the last 1-2 puffs for the user to adjust to their desired firmness.
 The main demographic I had in mind when making these was a UL hiker who wouldn't otherwise consider carrying an electric inflator.
 I think the type of hikers who are already happy carrying the weight of existing inflators, and love them, may be disappointed by the compromises taken to get the Pad-Pal to sub 10 grams for most pad valves.

 So if you're looking for a Zero Pump "killer", this really isn't it.
-But if you're looking for a super light way to take the hard work out of inflating a sleeping pad after pushing big miles that day, than this thing is through hiker gold :)
+But if you're looking for a super light way to take the hard work out of inflating a sleeping pad after pushing big miles that day, a light fan, or fire below/stoker, than this thing is through hiker gold :)

 How Does it Work?

 1. Attach the Pad-Pal to your sleeping pad's inflation valve using a dedicated valve adapter.
-(Check out the list of compatible pads and the valve adapter guide for more information.)
+(Check out the user guide for more information.)

 2. Connect the Pad-Pal to your power bank via USB-C. The Pad-Pal will play a few tones to let you know it's powered up and ready to go.